AdaCore/learn/content/index.rst

 GNAT Academic Program
 ------------------------

-**Teachers and graduate students** who are interested in teaching Ada or SPARK can take advantage of AdaCore's `GNAT Academic Program (GAP) <http://www.adacore.com/academia>`_.
+**Teachers and graduate students** who are interested in teaching or using Ada or SPARK can take advantage of AdaCore's `GNAT Academic Program (GAP) <http://www.adacore.com/academia>`_.

 .. container:: gap-logo